$90,209Average Value$78Average Price per Sq Ft3Homes For Sale

 Abilene Bar and Lounge, a lively music venue featuring rock, blues and country acts

-Walkable neighborhood with easy access downtown
+Walkable streets with easy bus access to downtown and I‑490

 Upper Falls is walkable, bike-friendly and peppered with Regional Transit Service bus stops.
 North Clinton Avenue leads directly downtown, where you can connect to Interstate 490 and catch the Amtrak from the Louise M. Slaughter Rochester Station.